German Historical Institute Washington DC: History

 The focus of GHI Washington DC's research and conference programs has reflected the interests of the institute's directors.
-Under the leadership of Detlef Junker (1994-1999), the GHI devoted itself to the history of the Cold War and international relations.
-Following the appointment of Christof Mauch as director (1999-2007), the GHI held conferences on "German History in Documents and Images" and "Competing Modernities," supported by the Max Kade Foundation and ZEIT Foundation Ebelin and Gerd Bucerius.
+Under the leadership of Detlef Junker (1994–1999), the GHI devoted itself to the history of the Cold War and international relations.
+Following the appointment of Christof Mauch as director (1999–2007), the GHI held conferences on "German History in Documents and Images" and "Competing Modernities," supported by the Max Kade Foundation and ZEIT Foundation Ebelin and Gerd Bucerius.
 Further conferences explored German-American relations and European-American relations and the history of African Americans in Germany.
 A significant theme in conferences under Mauch was environmental history.
 The Mauch era also saw the introduction of several public lectures, including the Bucerius Lectures, German Unification Symposia and Feldman Memorial Lectures.
-Under the direction of Hartmut Berghoff (2008-2015), the institute continued research on transatlantic studies, but focused more on economic history and consumerism.
+Under the direction of Hartmut Berghoff (2008–2015), the institute continued research on transatlantic studies, but focused more on economic history and consumerism.

-Since 2015, director Simone Lässig has brought her expertise into the institute's research focus.
+During her tenure from 2015 to 2025, director Simone Lässig has brought her expertise into the institute's research focus.
 The institute has concentrated more on international, German, and Central European History in connection to Jewish history.
-The institute developed an interest in the history of the Americas as whole and the relations between the Pacific and Atlantic regions.
+The institute developed an interest in the history of the Americas as a whole and the relations between the Pacific and Atlantic regions.
 In line with this broader approach, the GHI Washington established a Pacific Office at Berkeley in 2017, emphasizing migrant history.